pavle-zenith/zenith-digital-website/BLOG-QUEUE.md

 it, a `TL;DR` H2 with three bullets follows the intro, and H2s are phrased as the follow-up questions people search.
 Sentence case and short slugs still apply.

+**Second reference, noted 24 September 2026: flowninja.com/webflow-blog.** Flow Ninja titles follow the same query + payload pattern as bycrawford.com (see 16 September below), so two of the three references use it.
+Their titles, as listed that day:

+- Webflow Pricing in 2026: A Practitioner Breakdown of Plans, Seats, and Add-Ons
+- Webflow vs WordPress: Is WF a Good WP Alternative?
+- Sanity vs Webflow: Costs, Trade-Offs, and When to Pick Each
+- Sanity vs WordPress: Headless vs Traditional CMS Compared
+- Sanity vs Contentful: Which Headless CMS to Choose
+- Sanity Pricing Explained: Full Cost Breakdown (August 2026)
+- Headless CMS vs Traditional CMS: A Clear Explainer
+- 12 Best Webflow agencies in 2026: Data-backed rankings built on verified Clutch reviews

+Pattern: the query first (a "vs", a "pricing", a platform name), then a colon and what the reader gets (breakdown, trade-offs, when to pick each).
+Years only on pricing and rankings, where the answer expires.
+They use title case; we keep sentence case.

+Open question for the owner: keep the H1 as the plain Broworks question, and write the SEO title (the one Google shows) as query + payload?
+That would follow all three references at once.

 **Schedule changes from the plans below:** N1 (premium brand) moved from 3 Nov to 27 Oct to fill the gap, N2 (luxury travel) moved from 10 Nov to 3 Nov.
 The 1 November run fills from 10 Nov onward.
 Post 2 uses the published 257% YoY Bel'Istria figure, not the 99%/90-day one,